EbookFoundation/free-programming-books-search/README.md

 3. Navigate to the folder using command line.
 A easy way is to type "cd" and then drag and drop the folder into command line.
 4. Type `npm install`.
 5. Type `npm install react-scripts`.
 6. Type `npm start`.
-At this point, the commnand prompt should start up the server, and a tab in your default browser should open up to localhost.
+At this point, the command prompt should start up the server, and a tab in your default browser should open up to localhost.

 ## Deployment